boopdev/flanders/README.md

+# Flanders
+---
+Flanders is a modular discord bot aimed towards helping around in small ways.

-# flanders
+# Installing and Running
-A modular discord bot that may be able to help around certain discord guilds
+---
+idk figure it out lol